 Greg and Kara Olsen started The HEARTest Yard Foundation, helping other families like theirs by providing free in home healthcare.
 But Now that TJ is five, the Olsens realize their son has some new hurdles that are common among kids who have major heart issues early in life.

-The Olsens were told their son would never attend school and be at the same reading level with his peers.
+The Olsens were told their son would never attend school and be at the same reading level as his peers.